Meet the Team

 Research Assistant

 Carolani Green is a doctoral student in the Higher Education program at UToledo.
 She comes with a bachelor of English teaching, and a master's of English, having been an English teacher for over 15 years.
-Carolani is a first-year Research Assistant for THInC.
+She has taught middle school, high school, community college and university level English and composition courses.
 She plans on obtaining her final career in higher education once she graduates.
-Carolani’s research interests include the hiring practices and ethics of adjunct faculty at universities.
+Carolani’s research interests include Christian privilege within institutions of higher education and the hiring practices and ethics of adjunct faculty.

 Danielle Santos, MA